50 Festive Christmas Things To Do In Florida for 2024

 At the Brevard Zoo, you can enjoy Jolly Days the weekend before Christmas where you can see the animals receive holiday gifts.
 There are also decorations, games, music, and Santa Claus meet and greets.

-On the other coast, Zoo Tampa features Christmas in the Wild, which includes a 50-foot Christmas tree, tons of decorations, treats, and meet and greets.
+On the other coast, Zoo Tampa features Christmas in the Wild, which includes a light display, tons of decorations, treats, and meet and greets.
 General Admission includes these offerings.

 Be sure to check out Zoo Miami, the Jacksonville Zoo, and other local zoos for holiday happenings.